8 Beautiful Hikes In Moab for Dogs (A Local's Guide)

-But standing in the same spot, if you turn 180 degrees to face the other direction, you can definitely understand why some movie directors chose this location to film scenes for few movies, movies like “John Carter", "City Slickers", "Lightning Jack", "Geronimo: An American Legend", and "Comencheros" .
+The view from the parking lot along, gives you an idea of why some movie directors chose this location to film scenes for few movies, including: "John Carter", "City Slickers", "Lightning Jack", "Geronimo: An American Legend", and "Comencheros" .

-As far as facilities go, this trail is similar to others: an outhouse-like bathroom and no garbage near the trailhead.
-But there is also a picnic area/campground you pass on the way to the beginning of the trail if you wanted to camp close.
-It is a BLM campground so if you are camping here, don't expect water or hookups to be provided.
+Facilities available: An outhouse is available but no garbage cans.
+There is also a picnic area/campground near the beginning of the trail.
+It is a BLM campground so, don't expect water or hookups to be provided.

-This hike is a great, hidden gem that not a lot of people know about.
-About a half mile down the road from the Corona Arch parking area, there is a pull-out on the right side of the road.
+Jeep Arch Hike is a unique adventure that not a lot of people don't know about.
+About a half mile down the road from the Corona Arch, there is a pull-out on the right side of the road.
 There is no sign to indicate it is the beginning of the trail, but once you park, go through the culvert that leads under the train tracks.

 This is a great trail to get away from the crowds!
-I hiked this trail in February, and for the whole hike, I only saw one other person on the last 1/4 mile of the trail on the way back.
+I hiked this trail in February, and for the whole hike, I only saw one other person on the last 1/4 mile of the trail.
 Otherwise, I was able to just take my time and enjoy the quiet solitude of the desert.

 There is no garbage can at the trailhead to place your dog’s waste, but since it is so close to Corona Arch and the Goldbar Campground, you can go ahead and use the campground garbage.
-You can use the toilet facilities at the campground area as well to relieve yourself before or after the hike if you need to.
+You can use the toilet facilities at the campground area as well.

 To get to this trail, on the way from Moab, keep an eye out on your right-hand side for a big boulder with some fencing around it and make sure to stop!
 This rock is covered in petroglyphs, including the famous Birthing Scene!
 It's fascinating to think about the people who engraved their stories into the rock!
 Who was the lady in the depiction?
 Was she or her baby a really important person in the tribe?
 Or was this just a proud father carving a family portrait?
 I don't know, but I wish I did!
 Oh to be a fly on the.....rock?

-The parking area for this hike is the same parking area for the small campground that is right at the beginning of the trailhead.
-As you begin hiking up the canyon from the campground, you'll be hiking among some of the vegetation that grows along the stream that is on the bottom.
-You'll criss-cross the stream a few times and there are some opportunities for you to scramble up huge slabs of slickrock.
+The parking area for this hike is the same parking area for the small campground that is right at the beginning of the trail head.
+As you begin hiking up the canyon from the campground, you'll be hiking among some of the vegetation that grows along the stream..
+You'll criss-cross the stream a few times and there are some opportunities for you to scramble up huge slabs of sandstone.
 About a half of a mile into the hike, make sure to look up and to the right to see Hunters Arch.
 Hiking in this canyon, with its huge, sweeping cliff walls and its stream and vegetation is what makes this a great hike for you and your dog to take.

 There is an open-air style bathroom with no door on it, just a sign to indicate if it's occupied or not.
-There is also no garbage so be prepared to haul our your dogs mess out with you, back to Moab.
+There is also no garbage cans so be prepared to haul our your dogs mess out with you.

 Moab in the summer gets HOT!
 Hiking in summer, of course you are going to be doing most of your hiking in the mornings and in the evenings where the temperatures of the day are coolest, but what about those blistering afternoons?
-Well because of the waterfalls and swimming holes on this trail, this is a great option to still get some hiking in and take a dip in the cool, refreshing water flowing straight from the La Sal mountains!
+Well because of the waterfalls and swimming holes on Mill Creek Falls Trail, this is a great option to still get some hiking in and take a dip in the cool, refreshing water flowing straight from the La Sal mountains!

 The start of this hike is just outside of Moab.
 Getting out of the car, and starting along the trail, it won't take you very long at all to get to the first swimming hole and waterfall (man made).
 If you are looking for just a quick dip to get cool, go ahead and spend some time here to cool off a bit.
-After getting a little wet, make sure to keep going from there, up the canyon, to get to more swimming holes, more waterfalls, and to see some native american petroglyphs that are up on the cliff side.
+Make sure to keep going up the canyon, you will find more swimming holes, waterfalls, and see some native american petroglyphs on the cliff side.

-One day while we were there, we had spent all of the morning and afternoon hiking around Moab.
-When we finished around 4pm, I knew I wouldn't have time to complete the next trail I had wanted to do before sunset.
-I was also pretty tired, but I wasn't ready to call it a day quite yet.
-I knew that Moab had a dog park so I looked it up: I found out it's open from dawn until dusk so I decided to go and let my puppy get the rest of her energy out before we went back to the hotel.
+We had spent all of the morning and afternoon hiking around Moab.
+Finishing around 4 pm, I knew I wouldn't have time to complete the next trail I had wanted to do before sunset.
+I dog tired (pun intended), but I wasn't ready to call it a day quite yet.
+I knew Moab had a dog park so I looked it up: I found out it's open from dawn until dusk so I decided to go and let my puppy get the rest of her energy out before we went back to the hotel.

-When we showed up, I was pretty impressed!
-It was a pretty large space with two enclosed areas: a smaller one for dogs up to 30 lbs, and another, larger one for everyone else.
+It is a large space with two enclosed areas: a smaller one for dogs up to 30 lbs, and another, larger one for everyone else.
 It was all red dirt which I didn't love, but my puppy sure did!
-There were lots of other dogs there for my dog to play and run around with.
-There were several “poop stations” around with bags to clean up your dog's waste.
-They also had a watering station where the dogs could go take a drink break between playing sessions.
-My sweet dog was exhausted after playing hard at the Bark Park and slept very well the whole night after we got back to the hotel.
+There were plenty of other dogs there for her to frolic with.
+Several poop stations are available with bags to clean up your dog's waste.
+There is also a puppy watering station where for a drink break between play sessions.
+My sweet dog was exhausted after playing so hard at the Bark Park.
+We both slept like the dead once we got back to our Hotel.